vk-cs/docs-public/docs/en/main/additionals/start/legal/contributor/contributor.md

 3.4.
 VK may use the Contributions at its own discretion and without any prior approval by the Contributor or any third party, in whole or in part, in any way not contrary to law, in particular, but not limited to:

-3.4.1.reproduce the Contributions in any way, including but not limited to by recording to the computer; install, copy, or launch the Contributions;
+3.4.1. reproduce the Contributions in any way, including but not limited to by recording to the computer; install, copy, or launch the Contributions;

-3.4.2.remake, update or modify the Contributions without any limitations, create other intellectual property objects based on or by using the Contributions, including derivative works or composite works; translate the Contributions into other languages, including other programming languages;
+3.4.2. remake, update or modify the Contributions without any limitations, create other intellectual property objects based on or by using the Contributions, including derivative works or composite works; translate the Contributions into other languages, including other programming languages;

-3.4.3.use the Contributions with the business name, any trademark (service mark) or logo of VK or its Affiliates or other designation at VK’s discretion;
+3.4.3. use the Contributions with the business name, any trademark (service mark) or logo of VK or its Affiliates or other designation at VK’s discretion;

-3.4.4.provide the Contributions and the right to use the Contributions (sublicense) to any third party, either directly or as part of any other product/service;
+3.4.4. provide the Contributions and the right to use the Contributions (sublicense) to any third party, either directly or as part of any other product/service;

-3.4.5.distribute the Contributions through sale, distribute the Contributions in any other way not contrary to law, including to import the Contributions;
+3.4.5. distribute the Contributions through sale, distribute the Contributions in any other way not contrary to law, including to import the Contributions;

-3.4.6.display in public and make the Contributions available to public;
+3.4.6. display in public and make the Contributions available to public;

-3.4.7.disassemble, decompile (convert object code into source code) or reverse engineer the Contributions or their components (if the Contribution is a computer program, database, software package or similar object);
+3.4.7. disassemble, decompile (convert object code into source code) or reverse engineer the Contributions or their components (if the Contribution is a computer program, database, software package or similar object);

-3.4.8.make alterations, deletions or additions to the Contributions, add commentary, illustrations or any explanations when using the Contributions, including those affecting the integrity of perception;
+3.4.8. make alterations, deletions or additions to the Contributions, add commentary, illustrations or any explanations when using the Contributions, including those affecting the integrity of perception;

-3.4.9.use the Contributions without mentioning the author’s name and/or pseudonym (anonymously);
+3.4.9. use the Contributions without mentioning the author’s name and/or pseudonym (anonymously);

-3.4.10.make the Contributions public, i.e. take or consent to the actions that make the Contributions available to public for the first time.
+3.4.10. make the Contributions public, i.e. take or consent to the actions that make the Contributions available to public for the first time.

 3.5.
 The Parties agree that VK shall have a full exclusive right to the Derivative Works and may use them in any way, for any purpose and in any form without any limitations or the consent of the Contributor or any third party.